Posted on: Nov. 3th, 2020 | By WayKen Rapid Manufacturing

-This process is quite similar to injection molding in which hard tool is used instead of soft silicon tool.
+This process is quite similar to injection molding in which a hard tool is used instead of a soft silicone tool.
 Precautions must be taken while designing the master pattern for urethane molding to ensure that it should possess the desired properties.
 A functional plastic part is the result of urethane molding that can be presented as a model or used in a fully functional product.

 The dimensions of the finished products produced by urethane molding depend upon the accuracy of the master model and casting material.
 Generally, a shrinkage rate of 0.15% is expected in the products produced by this manufacturing technique.

 2. Steps in Urethane Molding